Rednex: 2005–2006: Return of Ljungberg and Comeback

 In 2006, original female vocalist Ljungberg returned as Tulley's replacement in the group, she was assigned exclusive rights to license the Rednex trademark until January 1, 2009.
 During this period the group's focus shifted towards Scandinavia.
 In January 2005, Ljungberg fired Scheffler, replacing him with her husband Snake (Jens Sylsjö).
 In 2006, Sandberg was also fired and replaced by Maverick (Anders Lundström).
 Four former members, Scheffler and Sandberg, alongside Tulley and van der Haagen, and later in April 2007 joined by Penten, also a former Rednex member, began to tour under the name "Rednex Tribute".

-Focusing on live performance in Scandinavia, Rednex appeared at the 2005 IAAF World Championships in Athletics, in Helsinki.
-On March 11, 2006 Rednex entered the song "Mama, Take Me Home" in Semifinal 4 of the Swedish Melodifestivalen in Gothenburg.
+Rednex performed at the 2005 IAAF World Championships in Athletics, in Helsinki.

+In March 2006, Rednex entered the song "Mama, Take Me Home" in Semifinal 4 of the Melodifestivalen in Gothenburg.
 They qualified for the final via the Second Chance Round, finishing an overall sixth in the final.
-"Mama, Take Me Home" was subsequently released as the first single in a few European countries.
-The band's Scandinavian comeback continued as they released the second single "Fe Fi (The Old Man Died)" in November 2006, after having performed it at the Nickelodeon Kids' Choice Awards.
-The single was surprisingly successful, peaking #4 in the Swedish Single chart.
+"Mama, Take Me Home" was released as a single in a few European countries.

+The band released the second single "Fe Fi (The Old Man Died)" in November 2006, after having performed it at the Nickelodeon Kids' Choice Awards.
+The single peaked #4 in the Swedish Single chart.

+In February 2007, the band competed to be Romania's entry in the Eurovision Song Contest 2007 but was rejected after it was determined that their song, "Well-o-wee", was not an original release.

+In May 2007, the producers that owned the band's trademarks offered the band for sale for $1.5 million via eBay; however, Ljungberg disputed what the producers really owned.
+There were no offers.

 2009–2011: Second departure of Ljungberg and Singles

 On January 1, 2009, after the end of Ljungberg's management licence, control of the Rednex brand returned to the band's founders.
 The remaining Rednex personnel Ljungberg, Lundström and Sylsjö were fired by the returning management following a dispute, and were replaced by members of the "Rednex Tribute" (Tulley, Sandberg, Penten and van der Haagen), all themselves former official Rednex.
 It was the second time the whole lineup had been replaced simultaneously.

-In January 2010, Rednex released a new single, "Devil's On The Loose", in a partnership with The Pirate Bay for free and legal download worldwide.
+In January 2010, Rednex released "Devil's On The Loose", in a partnership with The Pirate Bay for free and legal download worldwide.
 A video for the track was recorded in August 2009 in Norrbyggeby, Sweden.
-The song was released as the first single from the planned album Saturday Night Beaver, which to date remains shelved due low single sales.
+The song was released as the first single from the planned album Saturday Night Beaver, which was never released due low single sales.
 Tulley soon also left Rednex for a second time, and was replaced by Dakotah (Nadja Flood), former singer in the Swedish dansband Nova, making her the fourth official female lead singer of Rednex.